pippim/pippim.github.io/programs/mserve.md

 <a id="HelpSynchronizeLocation"></a>
 ## Synchronize Location

-Here we see how files can be synchronized across devices.
+When locations are synchronized, new files are NEVER added, and old files are NEVER deleted.
+If you would like to test the function first, review the script `test_for_synch.sh`.

+Below is a sample screen where a location has been picked to synchronize:

-{% include image.html src="/assets/img/mserve/Synchronize Actions.png"
+{% include image.html src="/assets/img/mserve/mserve Synchronize Location.png"
-   alt="Synchronize Actions.png"
+   alt="mserve Synchronize Location.png"
    style="float: none; width: 100%; margin: 2rem 0 1rem 0;"
-   caption="Synchronize Actions.png"
+   caption="mserve Synchronize Location.png"
 %}

+When the *🔗 Help* button is clicked you are brought to this web page.

+When the *✘ Close* button is clicked the window is closed.
+The same is true if `Escape` key is pressed or the window's *✘*
+button is clicked.

+The steps below describe what happens when the *✔ Synchronize* button is clicked.

+<a id="HelpSynchronizeActions"></a>
+### Synchronize Location Actions
+{:.no_toc}

+A quick test is made to see if files have the same modification time and same size.
+If so the next file is checked.

+If files have the same size but different times, the `diff` command is used to test every byte to see if they are different.
+If the files are identical, the modification times are set the same to the oldest modification time.
+The rationale is a new location was created, files were copied from an original location and the operating system reset the modification time to the current time.

+If the files have the same time but different sizes or different contents, an error message is displayed because **mserve** has no clue which direction to copy files in.

+If files are different, then the file with the newest modification time is copied over the oldest.

+Before copying you are always given a chance to review action plans.

+Below is an example of the action plan window:

+{% include image.html src="/assets/img/mserve/mserve Synchronize Actions.png"
+   alt="mserve Synchronize Actions.png"
+   style="float: none; width: 100%; margin: 2rem 0 1rem 0;"
+   caption="mserve Synchronize Actions.png"
+%}

 The "Action" column states the reason for updating is that the file size has increased.
 This was due to album artwork being added to the source files.

-Here's a list of what can appear in "Action" column:
+Here's a list of actions.
+All appear in "Action" column except those denoted as "hidden":

 - "Missing" - In target(other) location (hidden from view)
 - "Same" - within 2 seconds so no action required (hidden)
 - "Error: Size different, time same" - Don't know copy direction
-- "Error: contents different, time same" -    "   "   "   "
+- "Error: Contents different, time same" - Don't know copy direction
-- "OOPS" - programming error that should never happen (hidden)
+- "OOPS" - Programming error that should never happen (hidden)
 - "Copy Trg -> Src (Size)" - Based on size difference
 - "Copy Src -> Trg (Size)" - Based on size difference
 - "Copy Trg -> Src (Diff)" - Based on file difference